Charlotte ('Lotte') Auerbach

 Lotte Auerbach gained recognition and respect, not least as the author of several books explaining genetics to the lay reader.

-You can see items relating to Lotte Auerbach in our display 'Celebrating Scottish women of science', which runs at the National Library of Scotland from 1 March to 30 April.
+Items relating to Lotte Auerbach featured in our display 'Celebrating Scottish women of science', which ran at the National Library of Scotland from 1 March to 30 April 2013.